enyo/enyo.github.io/_posts/2016-01-20-flashlights.md

   </div>
 </div>

 The mundane part now, is to get all the timings of the scribbles.
-I did that by loading the video into a video editing software, and write down all the time codes.
-I then markup the individual phrases that I want to add scribbles like
+I do that by loading the video into a video editing software, and write down all the time codes.
+I then markup the individual phrases that I want to add scribbles to like
 that: `<span data-time="33.92">vultures</span>`.
 Inside the `highlight()` function, I then see if one of the phrases should be highlighted based on that `date-time` attribute, and if so, I add the `.highlight` class which makes the scribble appear and fade out.